carlocarfora/staticfolio/content/about.md

 ## About Me

-I'm a 3D / FX Artist with over 7 years of professional industry experience in London and Australia.
-I'm currently living in London, and am actively looking for opportunites to work in an FX role.
+I am a 3D Artist with a focus on *FX* and *proceduralism* using *Houdini*.
+With over 7 years of professional industry experience across the UK and Australia, I am now based in London.

-So far over the course of my career, I have worked as a generalist on a wide and varied range of projects from Architecture to TVC and Film.
-I'm quick to learn new skills, adapt to project workflows and enjoy solving any technical issues should they arise.
+So far I have held various roles from 3D Generalist to FX and Lead on a wide and varied range of projects from Architecture to TVC and Film.
+I now focus my skills and efforts on FX and content creation in Houdini.

-My aim is to work on projects that push the boundaries of my skills, enable me to learn and grow, work hard both as a team player and individually while striving to produce something everybody can be proud of!
+My aim is to work on projects that push the boundaries of my skills, enable me to learn and grow, work hard both as a team player and individually while striving to produce something everybody can be proud of.

 ## Skills

-Familiar with the production pipeline from modelling to comp my strengths lie in; Scene Assembly, Lighting, Rendering, FX and general TD tasks.
+Familiar with the production pipeline from modelling to comp my strengths are;

+* 3D Generalist Skills (model, shade, light, render)
+* Proceduralism
+* FX
+* General TD tasks

 I have a working and usable knowledge of Python, VEX and Maxscript.

-Familiar with Windows and Linux.
+Experience with Linux and Windows operating systems.

 ## Software

-Houdini, 3ds Max, Mantra, V-Ray, Nuke, After Effects, Photoshop, Premiere
+Houdini, Mantra, Nuke, 3ds Max, V-Ray, After Effects, Photoshop, Premiere

 ## Downtime

-In my personal time you can usually find me working on 3D projects, exploring and learning new tools and techniques primarily in Houdini.
+In my personal time you can usually find me working on 3D projects, exploring and learning new tools and techniques in Houdini.

 When I’m not in front of my computer I like to be outdoors, pick up my guitar, take photos(when travelling!), drink tea, read, make lists of